MatthewTe/exploratory-webchange-detection/README.md

 ### TODO:

+- Add a GET request that returns all of the avalible snapshots for a website.

 - Add Error catching for the tasks reset api

 - Add A looging middleware now before complexity spirals out of control